hyperledger-labs/go-perun/README.md

 _go-perun_ is still alpha software.
 It should not be used in production.
-The [current release](https://github.com/perun-network/go-perun/releases) is not intended to have any practical use, and should only give potential users a general impression and invite feedback.
+The purpose of the [current release](https://github.com/perun-network/go-perun/releases) is to give potential users a general impression and to invite feedback.
 The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.
 **Do not use this software with real funds**.